The Probate Process in California

 Parents or relatives who die without a will transfer real and/or personal property to their heirs related by blood.
-This is called "intestacy".
+This is called “intestacy”.
 It will usually incur probate costs.
 If such a beneficiary has special needs, this intestate inheritance could result in the loss of SSI and Medi-Cal eligibility, liability for overpayments of benefits received, and even the loss of the entire inheritance to liens by State and /or Federal agencies for benefits provided on the basis of financial indigence.
-The beneficiary is thus forced to attempt to shelter such an estate by petitioning the Court to establish a SNT and any remaining estate is subject to SSI / Medi-Cal "pay-back" at the termination of the SNT.
+The beneficiary is thus forced to attempt to shelter such an estate by petitioning the court to establish an SNT and any remaining estate is subject to SSI/Medi-Cal “pay-back” at the termination of the SNT.

-The transfer of property by means of a Will usually incurs probate costs.
+The transfer of property by means of a will usually incurs probate costs.
 Gifts to a special needs beneficiary without the shelter of a properly drafted SNT create a formal estate.
-The beneficiary's remedy is to shelter such an estate by petitioning the Court to establish a SNT, resulting in periodic future accountings reducing the amount of that estate and any remaining estate is subject to SSI / Medi-Cal "pay-back" at the termination of the SNT.
+The beneficiary’s remedy is to shelter such an estate by petitioning the Court to establish an SNT, resulting in periodic future accountings reducing the amount of that estate and any remaining estate is subject to SSI/Medi-Cal “pay-back” at the termination of the SNT.

-Intestate succession or words used in a trust or Will may require the trustee to distribute income or principal to an heir or beneficiary that is, or in the future may be, receiving SSI and/or Medi-Cal benefits.
+Intestate succession or words used in a trust or will may require the trustee to distribute income or principal to an heir or beneficiary that is, or in the future may be, receiving SSI and/or Medi-Cal benefits.
 Please contact me if there are questions regarding this potential problem.
 I assist clients in all California counties, including Imperial County, Los Angeles County, Orange County, Riverside County, San Bernardino County and San Diego County.
-You can reach me by phone at 760-989-4820, by email at firstname.lastname@example.org or through my online contact form.
+You can reach me by phone at 800-575-9610 or through an easy online form.